 - See previews of your message

-These options are fairly self-explanatory so I won’t cover them in detail here.
+These options are self-explanatory so I won’t cover them in detail here.

-If you placed any kind of call to action in your email (and you probably should!) then turn on “Reply tracking” by clicking its toggle.
-This way we can use the click to gather data on our contact’s engagement as well as the efficacy of the campaign.
+If you placed any kind of call-to-action in your email (and you probably should!), turn on “Reply tracking.”
+To do so, click the the toggle to its "On" position.
+This way we can use the reply to gather data on our contact’s engagement as well as the efficacy of the campaign.